renatabiniek/winter-wedding/README.md

  Although not responsive on mobiles, the program still is displayed and works as expected.
  The only issue on some mobile phones was with input autofill, where random characters where pre-populating in the input field.
- Once overriden, input was getting accepted.
+ Once overridden, input was getting accepted.

 ### User stories testing from the UX section